Kalundu, Uvira: Religion

 Christianity is the dominant religion, with both Catholic and Protestant communities well represented.
-The commune is home to a large Catholic cathedral, serving as a central place of worship.
+The commune is also home to a large Catholic cathedral.
 In addition to mainstream Christian denominations, Muslim residents form a visible minority, and a growing number of charismatic and evangelical sects have emerged in recent years.
 These groups often operate prayer houses where intense spiritual practices, including exorcisms, are performed throughout the day by charismatic pastors.